Lord of the Flies (1990 film): Plot

 An aircraft carrying 24 American military school cadet boys returning home ditches near an uninhabited jungle island in the Pacific Ocean.
 Captain Benson, the pilot of the plane and the only adult survivor, is seriously injured and delirious.
 During the night, Simon, the most independent cadet, finds a river and notifies the other boys, which they all drink from and explore the island afterwards.
 Meanwhile, on the beach, an overweight cadet nicknamed "Piggy", finds a conch seashell and takes it to the grouped cadets, who adopt it to signal the right to speak and be heard by the group.
 The senior cadet, Cadet Colonel Ralph, organizes a meeting to discuss surviving their predicament.
 Ralph and another of the older boys, Jack, emerge dominant; in an impromptu vote Ralph is elected the group's official leader.
 They start a fire using Piggy's glasses to try and alert any passing craft.
 Things go smoothly for a while, but tensions soon begin to grow between Ralph and Jack.

 One night, as they sleep, Jack brings all of his hunters to hunt in the jungle, leaving no one watching the fire.
 The fire goes out, preventing a passing helicopter from noticing them.
 Ralph confronts Jack for failing to keep it going.
 During the ensuing fight, Jack, tired of listening to Ralph and Piggy, leaves and forms his own camp, taking many of the boys with him.
 As more and more boys defect to Jack's side, Captain Benson goes feral and hides in a cave.
 Several boys mistake him for a monster in the cave's darkness.

 One night, Jack and his savages steal the group's survival knife.
 Piggy's glasses are trampled in the commotion, breaking one lens.
-Expecting to be rescued, Ralph's civilized leadership establishes a permanent signal-fire to alert passing ships of their presence on the island.
+Expecting to be rescued, Ralph and his followers establish a permanent signal-fire to alert passing ships of their presence on the island.
 Not expecting or wanting to be rescued, Jack's savage leadership adapts to circumstance; he establishes his camp as spear-bearing hunters who provide meat for both camps.
 They kill a wild pig and leave its head as an offering to the "monster" that they believe is in the cave.
 Eventually, identical twins Sam and Eric, two of Ralph's friends, leave him to join Jack's tribe, leaving Ralph with only Piggy and Simon left.